On the Generalization and Adaptation Ability of Machine-Generated Text Detectors in Academic Writing: Introduction

 \section{Introduction}

-Recent advancements in large language models (LLMs) showcase their strong ability in tackling a wide range of natural language processing (NLP) tasks~\cite{TMSAABBBBBBBCCCEFFFFGGGHHHIKKKKKKLLLLLMMMMMNPRRSSSSSTTTWKXYZZFKNRSES23, OWJAWMZASRSHKMSAWCLL22,O23}.
+Recent advancements in large language models (LLMs) showcase their strong ability to tackle a wide range of natural language processing (NLP) tasks~\cite{TMSAABBBBBBBCCCEFFFFGGGHHHIKKKKKKLLLLLMMMMMNPRRSSSSSTTTWKXYZZFKNRSES23, OWJAWMZASRSHKMSAWCLL22,O23}.
 Its versatility and superiority across numerous domains unlock remarkable real-world applications, e.g., education, idea crafting, and context refinement~\cite{zhao2024surveylargelanguagemodels}.
 However, the ease and convenience have opened the door to abuse, particularly in academic writing and creative industries, leading to severe ethical and practical challenges~\cite{YJPJAAMTGTo24}.
 Recent efforts~\cite{MLKMF23, BZTYZ24} have focused on developing techniques to distinguish machine-generated text (MGT) from human-written text (HWT) and benchmarking their performance~\cite{HSCBZ23}, primarily in binary classification tasks, where the goal is to determine whether a given text is MGT or HWT.
 Besides binary classification, the text attribution task, which aims to identify the specific source LLM that generated the text, presents additional challenges and remains under-explored.
+However, the performance and generalization ability of detectors in this task lacks comprehensive discussion and evaluation.

-In this work, we conduct an in-depth investigation of the generalization ability of MGT detectors in the following aspects: First, we construct a large-scale MGT dataset named \Dataset focused on academic writing, comprising over 20M tokens and 73K samples across three academic domains: STEM, Humanities, and Social Sciences.
-Within each domain, we collect HWT data from Wikipedia and academic texts sourced including Arxiv or Project Gutenberg, depending on the scenario.
+Given that LLMs are most commonly misused in academic writing, we conduct an in-depth investigation of the generalization ability of MGT detectors in the following aspects specific to academic writing: First, we construct a large-scale MGT dataset named \Dataset focused on academic writing, comprising over 336M tokens and 749K samples across three academic domains: STEM, Humanities, and Social Sciences.
+Within each domain, we collect HWT data from Wikipedia and academic texts sourced, including Arxiv or Project Gutenberg, depending on the scenario.
 Each HWT has corresponding MGTs generated by five popular LLMs.
 Further, we build a publicly available, extendable, and user-friendly code framework for the community, which enables fast and effective benchmarking for existing methods in binary classification and text attribution tasks.
+It covers state-of-the-art methods, including seven metric-based detectors and five model-based detectors.